thenadz/document-gallery/README.txt

 `.document-icon-wrapper .document-icon`

-*NOTE: Please don't modify the plugin stylesheet directly or your changes will be lost when a new version is released.*

 = Developers =

+For those unfamiliar with content filters, [here is some documentation](http://codex.wordpress.org/Plugin_API/Filter_Reference) that you should read before continuing.

 **Filter .document-icon Content**

-For those unfamiliar with content filters, [here is some documentation](http://codex.wordpress.org/Plugin_API/Filter_Reference) that you should read before continuing.

-Document Gallery implements its own filter, allowing developers to customize the output generated.
+Document Gallery provides a filter allowing developers to customize the HTML returned.
 Specifically, the `div.document-icon` content, including the div itself, the URL to the attachment, the attachment icon, and the attachment title.
 Hooking into the `dg_doc_icon` filter will allow you to modify any of this content before it reaches your users.